-The National Memorial Day Parade was launched in 2005 by the American Veterans Center in Washington, D.C.
+The National Memorial Day Parade was launched in 2005 by the American Veterans Center and the World War II Veterans Committee in Washington, D.C.
 In each subsequent year, the parade has grown in both size and scope.
 Since 2008, the parade has been televised and broadcast live to our troops stationed around the globe.
 It is the largest Memorial Day event in the nation; a testament to the public’s desire to honor those who have sacrificed so much for our freedom on this sacred day.

 From the American Revolution up to present day conflicts, the Parade will commemorate the American spirit and the sacrifices of those Soldiers, Sailors, Airmen, Marines and Coast Guardsmen who serve so we can live in the Land of the Free.
 The parade will include floats, high school marching bands, veterans, service members, local and national celebrities, service organizations and clubs, and much more!

 Every year for Memorial Day, the American Veterans Center recognizes several of our nation’s fallen heroes – emphasizing the true meaning of the sacred holiday.
 Their stories are featured in the broadcast of the National Memorial Day Parade to call attention to their sacrifice and remind Americans that the freedom we experience today is not free.